Obscurely/RustTemplate/README.md

 #### Deb File

 You should use the app image.
-This does not provide a desktop file, you'll have to run it from the command line.
+This does not provide a desktop file, you'll have to run it from the command-line.
 It's here just as another means if needed.
 I will try to make a ppa eventually.

 1. Go to the [Releases Tab](https://github.com/Obscurely/CHANGEME_NAME/releases)